RangerSix/Clean-and-Scan-Windows-11/README.md

-Below is an PowerShell script that runs the Windows Disk Cleanup (using the preset cleanup configuration) and then starts a Windows Defender quick scan.
+This is a PowerShell script that runs the Windows Disk Cleanup (using the preset cleanup configuration) and then starts a Windows Defender quick scan.
 This script includes logging. the log file will be stored at C:\Logs\.
 Before using this script for automation, please ensure that you have already configured the Disk Cleanup options by running the following command once manually:

 cleanmgr.exe /sageset:1